Service summary:

 Option one: You use our service to take care of the entire process.
 No matter what you need, we will take care of it for you.
 The process usually takes 2-3 days.

-Option two: You try to get the apostille via the FCDO website directly.
+Option two: You try to get the apostille via the FCDO directly.
 You need to ensure your affidavit is certified or notarised correctly.
 Getting the apostille can take up to 20 days, assuming there are no issues with your document.

 Jump to: How much does it cost? | How long does it take?